What does it mean to be a software developer?

 Let’s assume you are.

-The Benefits of debating
+The Benefits of Improving Your Debating Skill

 Imagine this: Dave, your colleague developer, thinks that creating a multi level inheritance tree to specialize a god class of 10 000 lines is a good idea.

 Obviously, if you speak with Dave and succeed to put down his I-want-to-destroy-the-codebase plan, you will save some headaches for you, Dave and whoever will work on the codebase.
-Congratulations.
+Congratulations!

 Debating can bring value and reduce technical debts.
 It can avoid bugs and improve scalability.